8 Best Renters Insurance Companies in Georgia of 2026

 So, we looked at insurance companies that had low premiums.

-But on occasion, we considered policies with higher premiums or premiums higher than the state average.
+But we occasionally considered policies with higher premiums or premiums than the state average.

 We found that you should not avoid a company with a high cost.
-If the company had several discounts that could significantly lower its premium and, in so doing, come down to the prices that affordable insurers offered, we put that company on our list.
+Suppose the company had several discounts that could significantly lower its premium and, in so doing, come down to affordable insurers' prices.
+In that case, we put that company on our list.

 Discounts